DarkSwoop/side_to_capybara/README.md

 2. Save the test to the disk
 3. run `side2capybara path/to/saved/*.side`

+## Translation contribution

+The translations for minitest are currently placed in `lib/side_to_capybara/minitest.rb`.
+Feel free to add more or update the existing translations.
+To add a new translation open the `.side` file in your favourite text editor.
+It's a JSON file.
+Search for the command you want to add and define a new method with the name of the command in `minitest.rb`.
+For a more detailed description of how to add a new command translation please look at the `minitest.rb` file.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.